Brandon Lowe: 2023

 In 2023, Lowe was an Opening Day starter for the fourth consecutive year.
 On April 21, Lowe hit a two-run walk-off home run against Reynaldo Lopez of the Chicago White Sox.
-On June 5, Lowe was placed on the 10-day IL for lower back inflammation.
+On June 5, Lowe was placed on the 10-day IL for lower-back inflammation.
 He was reactivated on July 4.
 On August 16, Lowe hit his 100th career home run.
 He became the fastest primary second baseman to hit 100 home runs, doing so in 477 games.
 This also moved him into 7th all time in Rays franchise home runs, passing Fred McGriff.
 On August 23, Lowe hit a walk-off single in the 10th inning against Brent Suter of the Colorado Rockies.
 On September 5, he hit a three-run walk-off home run in the 11th inning against Kenley Jansen of the Boston Red Sox.
 On September 21, Lowe exited a game against the Los Angeles Angels after he fouled a Griffin Canning pitch hard into his knee.
 The next day, it was announced that Lowe would be out 4–6 weeks after suffering a fractured right kneecap.
 The injury ended his season, in which he played in 109 games and batted .231/.328/.443 with 21 home runs and 68 RBI.

+2024–25

+Lowe split time between second base, first base, and designated hitter throughout the 2024 season.
+In 107 appearances for the Rays, he slashed .244/.311/.473 with 21 home runs and 58 RBI.

+Lowe operated as Tampa Bay's primary second baseman during the 2025 campaign, and earned his second career All-Star appearance.
+He made 134 appearances for the Rays during the regular season, hitting .256/.307/.477 with 31 home runs and 83 RBI.

+Pittsburgh Pirates

+On December 19, 2025, the Rays sent Lowe to the Pittsburgh Pirates in a three-team trade, in which the Pirates also acquired Jake Mangum and Mason Montgomery, the Astros acquired Mike Burrows, and the Rays acquired Jacob Melton and Anderson Brito.
+On April 12, 2026, Lowe recorded two home runs and five RBI against the Chicago Cubs, including a grand slam off of Jameson Taillon.